clarifynl/responsive-pics/README.md

 ### Picture Element

-For inserting a responsive `<picture>` element in your template, use the `get_picture` function or the `get-picture` API endpoint with the available parameters.
+For inserting a responsive `<picture>` element in your template, use the `get_picture` function or the `responsive-pics/v1/picture` API endpoint with the available parameters.

 #### PHP
 ```php